-online to shopping scams have increased 42 per cent this year, and Scamwatch is warning Australians to be careful when buying gifts Scamwatch has received over 12,000 reports of online shopping scams so far this year, with almost \$7 million in reported losses.
+Watch out for online shopping scams this holiday season Losses to online shopping scams have increased 42 per cent this year, and Scamwatch is warning Australians to be careful when buying gifts this holiday season.
+Scamwatch has received over 12,000 reports of online shopping scams so far this year, with almost \$7 million in reported losses.
 "More people have been shopping online this year due to COVID-19 restrictions and scammers are now targeting people doing their Christmas shopping, including in the Black Friday and Cyber Monday sales," ACCC Deputy Chair Delia Rickard said.
 "Scammers create fake websites that look like genuine online stores, offering products at very low prices and victims will either receive a fake item or nothing at all.
-They also post fake ads on classified websites, often claiming they are travelling atrobe Youth Space were outlined prior, all Latrobe Youth Space partnered with Mid equipment was provided, Valley shopping centre and Latrobe Youth Space and Bunnings Morwell to facilitate a youth art project for Youth Week.
-The project invited young people to come and paint murals designed by young local artists, Emily Headon and Michelle Prezioso, on Mid Valley bus stops.
-These and someone else will deliver the goods, but the item never arrives and the victim can no longer contact the seller."
+They also post fake ads on classified websites, often claiming they are travelling and someone else will deliver the goods, but the item never arrives and the victim can no longer contact the seller."
 Losses on classified websites, such as Facebook, Marketplace and Gumtree, have increased by 60 per cent this year, to \$4.5 million.
-Reports online of shopping scams involving consumer goods, such as shoes, phones, computers and toys, continue to be high.
+Reports of online shopping scams involving consumer goods, such as shoes, phones, computers and toys, continue to be high.
 The most common thing people were trying to buy when they were scammed was puppies and other pets.
 People aged 24 and under reported the highest number of scams involving phones and computers.
 "Watch out for popular products being sold at prices much lower than on other websites and sellers requesting payment through direct bank transfer or cryptocurrency," Ms Rickard said.
-"Take the time to consider who you are dealing with and don't be pressured by special offers. including how to make a Do your research by report and where to get help.
-Zone" window space curated by Latrobe Youth Space, featuring local young artist's work.
-Latrobe Youth Space is also hosting online content about Consent and Respect via the 'Latrobe Youth Space' Facebook and YouTube Channel. staff were there to help guide painters.
+"Take the time to consider who you are dealing with and don't be pressured by special offers.
+Do your research by checking independent reviews of online stores or the seller's history on classified websites."
+Another scam to be aware of if you have made recent purchases online is fake parcel delivery notifications via text message or email.
+"Australia Post will never ask you to click a link to enter your personal details, nor will they ask for credit card details or a fee to deliver your packages," Ms Rickard said.
+"If you have been the victim of a scam, contact your bank as soon as possible and contact the platform on which you were scammed to inform them of the circumstances."
+Most financial institutions offer a charge back service for credit cards and will dispute a credit transaction with the merchant if they still exist.
+More information on scams is available on the Scamwatch website, including how to make a report and where to get help.
+Latrobe Youth Space Latrobe Youth Space partnered with Mid Valley shopping centre and Bunnings Morwell to facilitate a youth art project for Youth Week.
+The project invited young people to come and paint murals designed by young local artists, Emily Headon and Michelle Prezioso, on Mid Valley bus stops.
+These were outlined prior, all equipment was provided, and Latrobe Youth Space staff were there to help guide painters.
 Young people were also able to submit positive messages or quotes to be written on the back of the shelters.
-Mid Valley also displayed a Youth Week window display at the "Fun
+Mid Valley also displayed a Youth Week window display at the "Fun Zone" window space curated by Latrobe Youth Space, featuring local young artist's work.
+Latrobe Youth Space is also hosting online content about Consent and Respect via the 'Latrobe Youth Space' Facebook and YouTube Channel.